asterisk/documentation/docs/Configuration/Dialplan/Special-Dialplan-Extensions.md

----
+!!! info ""

-**Information:**  Other than special extensions, there is a special context "default" that is used when either a) an extension context is deleted while an extension is in use, or b) a specific starting extension handler has not been defined (unless overridden by the low level channel interface).
+    Other than special extensions, there is a special context "default" that is used when either a) an extension context is deleted while an extension is in use, or b) a specific starting extension handler has not been defined (unless overridden by the low level channel interface).

----
+[//]: # (end-info)

 a: Assistant extension